Isopodus/Wroombian/README.md

 Be carefull when editing config.json from terminal, wrong changes may cause system malfunction!

 ## Limitations:
-SPIFFS on ESP32 does not fully supports folders, so to "simulate" them i'm creating ".empty" file in every folder created.
+SPIFFS on ESP32 does not fully support folders, so to "simulate" them i'm creating ".empty" file in every folder created.

 ## Connection
 To connect to device you can use Telnet client soft, but I'd recommend <a href="https://www.putty.org/">PuTTY</a> (e.g. standard Windows 7 Telnet client works badly because is sends any printed letter immidiately).
 IP adress is shown in serial monitor at startup, port is 23.